eehs/cs2-WeaponPaints-website/README.md

 # Weapon Paints website
+> [!NOTE]
+> Parts of the website are buggy as the project is still in early development, so expect crashes to happen in some cases...

 This website is used alongside my **[modified](https://github.com/eehs/cs2-WeaponPaints)** version of the [cs2-WeaponPaints](https://github.com/Nereziel/cs2-WeaponPaints) plugin.
 It exists to allow users to change weapon skins from the web instead of in-game commands.